 - Knowledge of professional and ethical standard of health care delivery and practice

 - Familiarity and interest in global health issues, especially maternal and child health issue

 - Willingness to endure resource-limited working conditions and evening/weekend hours

-Due to Covid-19, CMMB has paused all field deployments until early 2021 as the countries we serve respond to this pandemic, and we are able to ensure the health and safety of our incoming field volunteers.
+Due to Covid-19, CMMB has paused all field deployments until 2021 as the countries we serve respond to this pandemic, and we are able to ensure the health and safety of our incoming field volunteers.
 Nonetheless, our commitment to support these communities remains, and we are eagerly waiting to be able to assist with the aftermath of this crisis when international travel is possible and safe.

 100 Wall St, Floor 9, New York, NY 10005, US

 Inspired by the example of Jesus, CMMB works in partnership globally to deliver locally sustainable, quality health solutions to women, children, and their communities.